abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![The identity morphism (but can also be any other morphism)](identity.svg)

 It's important to mark this morphism, because there can be (let's add the very important (and also very boring) reminder) many morphisms that go from one object to the same object, many of which actually do stuff.
-For example mathematics deals with a multitude of functions that have the set of numbers as domain and codomain, such as **negate**, **square**, **add one**, and are not at all the identity morphism.
+For example, mathematics deals with a multitude of functions that have the set of numbers as domain and codomain, such as **negate**, **square**, **add one**, and are not at all the identity morphism.

 **Question:** What is the identity morphism in the category of sets?

-Why do we need to define a morphism that does nothing?

 Isomorphisms
 ---

-Once we have the concept of identity morphism defined we can have a category-theoretic definition of an isomoprhism (which is important, because the concept of an isomorphism is very important for cathegory theory): An isomorphism between two objects (**A** and **B**) consists of two morphisms - (**A → B**.  and **B → A**) such that their compositions are equivalent to the identity functions of the respective objects.
+Why do we need to define a morphism that does nothing?
+It's because morphisms are the basic building blocks of our language and we need this one to be able to speak properly.
+For example, once we have the concept of identity morphism defined we can have a category-theoretic definition of an *isomoprhism* (which is important, because the concept of an isomorphism is very important for cathegory theory): An isomorphism between two objects (**A** and **B**) consists of two morphisms - (**A → B**.  and **B → A**) such that their compositions are equivalent to the identity functions of the respective objects.

 Here is how this looks when expressed using a formulas: